JoelEarps/sui-local-development-platform/ReadMe.md

 Client Health Check commands, Readiness - make sure local env `sui client active-env`

-Set up scripts for new setup
-Get coins and check for coins
+Set up scripts for new setup - seeding data and post indexer connection steps The installation of test data is done using turbo repo, TS and test containers, we do not want to do that Get coins and check for coins
-Run a PostGresDB in a different container and get things started Set up a database migration script and data initialisation script for where you do not need fake data Gives you an idea of what data you need
-Indexer and RPC graphQL containers rather than contained all in one infrastructure?
+Set up a database migration script and data initialisation script for where you do not need fake data Run a PostGresDB in a different container and get things started ✅ Indexer and RPC graphQL containers rather than contained all in one infrastructure?

 ```bash